srinathkr07/IPL-Data-Analysis/README.md

 xv) Best venue for defending and chasing a total.

 xvi) Best defending and chasing teams.

+xvii) No. of matches played in different stadiums.